Whether you’re thinking of moving to the UK or you’ve arrived there already, at some point you’re going to need a bank account.

 Once you’ve changed your address, ask your bank to send a bank statement to your new address by post, and you’ll have a document that proves your UK address.

-Can I Open A Bank Account Before I Arrive In The UK?
+do you need a prescription for viagra online Can I Open A Bank Account Before I Arrive In The UK?

 Yes, you can.
 Your home bank may be able to set up an account for you if it has a correspondent banking relationship with a British bank.
 Many major UK banks also have so-called ‘international’ accounts.
 These are designed specifically for non-residents, so they’re a great option if you don’t have the documents to prove your UK address.
 In fact, you can even apply for an international account online.
 Barclays, Lloyds, HSBC and NatWest all offer international bank accounts.